-Our courses are taught by staff who are active researchers and able to supervise research degrees (PhD and MPhil) in most fields of applied and professional ethics.
+We are able to supervise research degrees (PhD and MPhil) in many fields of applied and professional ethics.
 Particular interests include: bioethics; commercial exploitation of the human body; the concept of eugenics; ethics and children; ethics and mental health; ethics and addiction; ethics of risk; ethics of resource allocation; ethics of policing and criminal justice; and research ethics.

 We run a programme of public lectures in Healthcare Ethics and Law, sponsored by the Royal Institute of Philosophy, and regularly hold conferences and workshops at Keele, which our students are encouraged to attend.

-For further information about any of our activities please explore this site or contact us
+For further information about any of our activities please explore the menu to the left or contact us.

 Read what people have said about our courses:

 - The tutors were excellent and the cases used were very relevant, the tutors made the sessions interesting and held our attention well.
 Feedback from a student on the MA Medical Ethic and Law

 - I found the taught sessions very useful.
 The lecturers are well informed in regards to their subject matter and deliver them with enthusiasm.
 There are good opportunities to engage in discussions and to ask questions.
 Feedback from a student on the MA Ethics of Social Welfare